Ket language: Decline and current use

+Only three localities, Kellog, Surgutikha and Maduika, retain a native Ket-speaking population in the present day.
+Other villages such as Serkovo and Pakulikha were destroyed in the second half of the 20th century, dispersing the local Ket population to nearby towns.

 Dialects

-Ket has three dialects: Southern, Central and Northern dialects.
-All the dialects are very similar to each other and Kets are able to understand each other from all dialects.
-However the most common southern dialect was used for the written model of Ket.
+Ket has three dialects: Southern (Upper Imbat), Central and Northern (collectively Lower Imbat).
+All the dialects are very similar to each other and Kets from different groups are able to understand each other.
+The most common southern dialect was used for the standardized written Ket.

+The three remaining Ket-majority localities natively speak different dialects.
+Southern Ket is spoken in Kellog, Central Ket in Surgutikha and Northern Ket in Maduika.